Deputy Prime Minister Winston Peters takes medical leave

-Deputy Prime Minister and New Zealand First Leader Winston Peters has been hit by a bout of food poisoning and will be taking medical leave to have surgery.
+Deputy Prime Minister and New Zealand First Leader Winston Peters has been hit by symptoms of food poisoning and will be taking medical leave after having surgery this morning.

 "This is an unexpected medical event and of course unexpected timing.
 However the doctor's advice on having surgery needs to be followed," said Peters.